Colleges by Location

 Need-based

-There were 2,383 students who obtained need-based financial aid of any kind.
+There were 2,383 students who attained need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Merrimack College is available to international students.
 Need-based college-administered scholarship and grant aid at Merrimack College isn't available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 2,393.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $5,584,274, and state $2,599,564.
+The overall number of students (including freshmen) who were determined to have financial need ended up being 2,393.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $5,584,274, and state $2,599,564.
 The students of Merrimack College received the -institutional need-based aid in the amount of $59,164,202, and external in the amount of $774,818.

 $23,340